INVESTIGATION / RESEARCH

 Four bacterial isolates were identified from this study, and they are Pseudomonas aeruginosa, E. coli, Salmonella sp., and Proteus sp.
 Odey 16 isolated seven bacterial isolates, and they include Staphylococcus spp., Streptococcus spp., Escherichia coli, Salmonella spp., Bacillus spp., Pseudomonas sp., and Proteus sp.
 The microbial counts from nutrient agar from their sample was from 1.4 x 105 cfu/g to 3.5 x 105 cfu/g.
 Lamb 21 identified Samonella sp. in all fat and oil samples, including beef tallow and pig lard.
 Shaffer 22 stated that the common bacterial contaminants in Pork are E. coli, Salmonella sp., S. aureus, and Yersinia enterocolitica and that the intrinsic properties of meat, such as pH and moisture promotes microbial growth, and also does the extrinsic factor such as temperature.

-Results from percentage occurrence showed that E. coli and Samonella sp., highly occurred in both samples, Pseudomonas sp. and Proteus followed this sp., which were more in pork fat than beef fat.
+Results from percentage occurrence showed that E. coli and Samonella sp., highly occurred in both samples, Pseudomonas sp. and Proteus sp., were more in pork fat than beef fat.
 Yannick et al. 8 recorded 81.8% for Staphyloccocus aureus, 72.7% for Klebsiella pneumonia, 54.4% for Escherichia coli, 45.4% for Salmonella spp., 27% for Proteus vulgaris, and 9% for Shigella spp.
-Figure 3 is a representation of the percentage occurrence of both fats.
+Figure 3 is a representation of the percentage occurrence of bacteria in both fats.

 Figure 3: Percentage occurrence of bacterial isolates from pork fat and beef fat